bookercodes/pusher-chatkit-tut/README.md

 export default ChatScreen
 ```

-What is happening here?
+What's happening here?

-* Well, once `ChatScreen` has been mounted (that is, `onComponentDidMount`), we instantiate `ChatManager` with our `instanceLocator`, `userId` (from `this.props.userId`), and a custom `TokenProvider`
+* First, we instantaite our Chatkit `ChatManager` with our `instanceLocator`, `userId` (from `this.props.userId`), and a custom `TokenProvider`
 * The `TokenProvider` points to the `/authenticate` route, which we defined earlier
-* Once `ChatManager` has been instantiated, we call `connect`
+* Once `ChatManager` has been initialised, we can call `connect`
 * `connect` happens asynchronously and a [`Promise`](https://developers.google.com/web/fundamentals/primers/promises) is returned.
 If you have followed these steps exaclty, you will connect.
-That being said, watch out for any `console.error`s in case you you missed something
+That being said, watch out for any `console.error`s in case you you missed something.

 ## Step 7.
 Create a Chatkit room

 When using Chatkit, all messages are sent to a Chatkit room.

-In most cases, your app will have several rooms which you create programatially (on the server _or_ client using `createRoom`).

-Because our app only needs one room, we will create it in the dashboard.
+Rooms can be created programatically (on the sever or client using `createRoom`) or in the dashboard Inspector tab.

+Creating rooms from the Inspector isn't _really_ , In most cases, you should create rooms progamatically but for development purposes, we can also create rooms from the dashboard Inspector.

+In the dashboard, go to the **Inspector** tab and create a user with any name.
+I will call mine "Admin":

+Then, create a room called "General":

+It is really imporatnt to note the unique **room ID** highlighted above.

+**Inspector** tab.

+It's not a best practice to create rooms in the **Inspector**, as the Inspetor is motly intended for debugging.
+That being said, to keep things simple, we will use it anyway.

-In the dashboard, go to **Inspector** and create a user called **Admin**:
+In the dashboard, go to the **Inspector** tab and create a user with any name.
+I will call mine **Admin**:

-Then, create a room called **General**, making sure to note the Room id once you hit save:
+Then, create a room called **General**:

-create a user called `admin` then a room called `General`.
-Make sure to note the room ID once you press Create:
+Make sure to note the room ID as this is vey important for the next steps.

 ## Step 8.
 Component structure